 Okay, so we cheated a bit here.
 The Schick Hydro 5 isn’t really a safety razor.
 But we had to include it because this cartridge razor was specifically designed for sensitive skin.
 While it’s widely acknowledged that more blades cause more irritation, the Hydro’s five blades are moderated by built-in lubricating gel pads.
 The gel contains vitamin E and aloe vera to moisturize and replenish your skin as you shave and up to an hour after.
 The gel pads produce 40% less friction and drag for a smoother, closer shave.
 The Flip Trimmer finishes the job by smoothing out hard to reach places.

 Schick's unique Hydrating Gel Reservoir lasts two times longer than ordinary lubricating strips.
-The Flip Trimmer mechanism is a very convenient innovation and simple to activate, even with wet hands.
+The Flip Trimmer mechanism is a very convenient innovation that is simple to activate, even with wet hands.
 The handle is ergonomically designed for a firm but comfortable grip.
 The skin guard on top of its Ultra Glide blades regulates skin flow and lessens friction.
 The large guard bar helps stretch the skin for a closer shave and maximum hydrating gel absorption.

 For less than $39, which includes 1 razor handle and 17 refill blade cartridges, you’ll be doing your skin a huge favor.